I teach the following courses at Endicott College. Feel free to contact me with any questions or requests for teaching materials.

 Students will learn the research and analysis tools they need to be successful in the required senior courses: Thesis I and II.
 This course covers social scientific quantitative and qualitative research skills and forms used by communication scholars.

-In Senior Thesis I, students lay the groundwork in an area of interest for the original work they are expected to undertake in Senior Thesis II.
+The first phase of a two-semester senior research sequence through which students lay the groundwork in an area of interest for the original work they are expected to undertake in Senior Thesis or Senior Capstone.
 Students refine their topics, review and synthesize literature related to their areas of focus, conduct research, and develop research proposals or plans for creative projects.
-The final course outcomes consist of both a literature review and a Senior Thesis II project proposal.
+The final course outcomes consist of both a literature review and a Senior Thesis or Senior Capstone proposal.